Michell Instruments: History

 From the mid-1980s Michell Instruments began to develop export sales channels and opened its first overseas sales office in Frankfurt, Germany in 1990.
-This was followed by the Netherlands (2000), France (2003), China (2004), Italy and Japan (2006), USA (2007) and Australasia (2009).
+This was followed by the Netherlands (2000), France (2003), China (2004), Italy and Japan (2006), US (2007) and Australasia (2009).

 Andrew Michell sold the business in 2005 to a new private holding company owned by John Salmon, founder and former Chairman of Druck Ltd (Leicester, UK).
 Following the change of ownership the Group developed rapidly with the addition of international sales and service operations and the acquisition of new companies and technologies.
 Rense Instruments, a Dutch relative humidity company, was acquired in late 2005 and this was followed by the acquisition of the relative humidity operation of Coreci from Italian automation company Gefran spa in 2008.
 The Michell group has developed quartz crystal microbalance technology for trace moisture measurement in gases, tuneable diode laser absorption spectroscopy (TDLAS) analyzers for moisture in natural gas as well as thermo-paramagnetic and zirconium oxide oxygen sensors and analysers.
 In 2007 Michell UK re-located from Cambridge to the nearby city of Ely, Cambridgeshire and into a custom-built new factory.

 In 2016 the Michell Group was sold to Battery Ventures, a global technology-focused investment firm.

+On December 1, 2020, global private-equity firm AEA Investors made a majority investment.